MainbaseT/power-pages-docs/power-pages-docs/security/configure-web-application-firewall.md

 You'll need the following before configuring WAF for your Power Pages website.

 - You must be an administrator to configure Web Application Firewall.
-- Website must be in Production application type, trial sites aren't supported.
+- The website must be in the Production application type.
+Trial sites aren't supported.

 > [!NOTE]
 > - This service isn't available in Singapore Local, China and the UAE region.
-> - The Web Application Firewall option is enabled by default when converting a trial site to production.
+> - The **Web Application Firewall** option is enabled by default when you convert a trial site to production.
 Administrator can choose to opt out before starting the conversion process.

 ## Enable Web Application Firewall for Power Pages sites